CMSgov/bcda-static-site/src/_announcements/bcda-v3-coming-july-2026.md

 ## What this means for v1 and v2 implementations

-Existing users will migrate to v3 between July 1, 2026 and early 2027 (date TBA).
+Existing users will migrate to v3 between July 1, 2026 and mid-2027 (date TBD).
 The BCDA team will provide migration guides and hold in-person office hours for live support.

 ## Want to get started?